nclvrps/mersenne_trinomial/README.md

 ## Overview ##

-This repository contains programs (mostly written by AI) that find (smallest) polynomial factors for trinomials over GF(2).
+This repository contains programs that find smallest polynomial factors (if they exist) for trinomials over GF(2).

-These programs use CUDA to run on GPUs with greater throughput than the longstanding CPU-based **factor** program that has been used so far for this purpose.
+These are "vibe-coded" AI-written programs that use CUDA to run on GPUs with greater throughput than the longstanding CPU-based **factor** program that has been used so far for this purpose.
+Reassuringly, the factors they produce are very quickly verified as valid by the longstanding **check-ntl** program.

-(Note: **factor** should not be confused with the GNU coreutils utility of the same name)
+(Note: **factor** here should not be confused with the GNU coreutils utility of the same name, which finds factors of integers)

-The programs in this repository, as well as the **factor** program itself, make use of the NTL and GF2X libraries (which in turn rely on the GMP library) except as noted otherwise.
+The programs in this repository, as well as the **factor** program itself, make use of the NTL and GF2X libraries (which in turn rely on the GMP library).

+(Note: it is really necessary to compile GF2X from source and tune it.
+For example, on Ubuntu 26.04, running the **factor** program with the shared library installed by the libgf2x-dev package made runtimes an order of magnitude slower for trinomials of degree 136279841 when running on a c2-standard-4 instance in the Google Cloud).

 ## Background ##